 Film at Queen’s has links with a range of independent and community-based film and media production companies (including Stirling Film and Television Productions, Double Band, Northern Visions, Green Inc.); as well as BBC (NI), UTV, the Belfast Film Festival, Film Devour Short Film Festival; Respect Human Rights Film Festival, and the Prison Memory Archive (PMA).

 Our Film degrees use cutting-edge digital production facilities; we have both offline and online editing suites, with software such as Avid Media Composer, DaVinci Resolve, Nuke for VFX Compositing, Fusion and Pro Tools.
 Full high-definition cameras are available, as are substantial lighting and grip kits for location work.
-Practical classes are held in a dedicated Film Studio with full broadcast-quality LED lighting using electrically controlled hoists and green screen.
+Practical classes are held in a dedicated Film Studio with full broadcast-quality LED lighting using electrically controlled hoists and a green screen.

 We are an Authorised Avid Learning Partner for Pro Tools and Avid Media Composer, offering certified industry-approved trainingintegrated into the degree.